Namanahuja82/dynamic-multilevel-cache/readme.md

 Dynamic Multilevel Caching System

-The project explains the implementation of a parallel dynamic multi-tier caching system using Node.js.
-It efficiently manages data across multilevel caches, allows runtime dynamic addition of cache levels, employs different eviction policies, and has thread safety for parallel operations.
+This project implements a parallel dynamic multi-tier caching system using Node.js.
+It efficiently manages data across multiple cache levels, allows runtime dynamic addition/removal of cache levels, supports different eviction policies, and ensures thread safety for parallel operations.
 Features

-Multi-level of Caches (L1, L2, ., Ln)
+    Multi-level Caches (L1, L2, ..., Ln): Supports hierarchical caching, allowing for multiple levels of cache.
-Runtime dynamic addition and removal of cache levels Different eviction policies have been supported-LRU, LFU Data fetch and insertion across the multi-level cache efficiently Parallel operation-thread-safe
+    Dynamic Cache Management: Add or remove cache levels at runtime without downtime.
+    Eviction Policies: Supports both LRU (Least Recently Used) and LFU (Least Frequently Used) eviction policies.
+    Efficient Data Management: Data fetching and insertion are handled efficiently across multiple cache levels.
+    Thread Safety: Ensures safe parallel operations using asynchronous locks.

 API

-MultiLevelCache

-All methods are asynchronous and return Promises.

-addCacheLevel(size: number, evictionPolicy: string): Promise<void>
+All methods are asynchronous and return Promises. addCacheLevel(size: number, evictionPolicy: string): Promise<void>

-Adds a new cache level with the specified size and eviction policy (LRU or LFU). get(key: string): Promise<string | null>
+Adds a new cache level with the specified size and eviction policy (either LRU or LFU). get(key: string): Promise<string | null>

-Retrieves the data corresponding to the key.
-If not found, returns null. put(key: string, value: string): Promise<void>
+Retrieves the data associated with the given key.
+If the key is not found, returns null. put(key: string, value: string): Promise<void>

 Inserts the key-value pair into the L1 cache. removeCacheLevel(level: number): Promise<void>

-Removes a cache level by specifying its index (L1, L2, ..., Ln). displayCache(): Promise<void>
+Removes a cache level by specifying its index (e.g., L1, L2, ..., Ln).
+displayCache(): Promise<void>

-Prints the current state of each cache level, showing the keys and values.
+Displays the current state of all cache levels, showing the keys and their corresponding values.

-Decisions
+Design Decisions
+Modular Structure

+The system is divided into three main classes:

+    CacheEntry: Represents individual cache entries.
+    CacheLevel: Manages cache operations for a single level.
+    MultiLevelCache: Orchestrates cache operations across multiple levels.

-Modular Structure: The top three classes in the system are CacheEntry, CacheLevel, and MultiLevelCache.
-This supports good readability and maintainability.
+This structure enhances readability and maintainability.
+Map Data Structure

-Map Data Structure: Internal utilization of the predefined JavaScript Map for storing cache entries efficiently deals with key-value pairs for storage and lookups.
+We use the JavaScript Map to efficiently store and manage key-value pairs.
+It allows for fast lookups, insertions, and deletions.
-Eviction Policies: The system supports both Least Recently Used and Least Frequently Used as eviction policies.
-We have implemented the eviction policies in the CacheLevel class.
-Data Promotion: Whenever data is located on a lower cache level, it always gets promoted to higher levels due to the reduction in time taken by subsequent accesses to that particular data.
-Dynamic Level Management: In this cache, addition and removal of cache levels at runtime can be done with ease.
-Concurrency: Async-Lock will make all cache operations thread-safe, meaning any number of threads can have parallel access to the cache safely.
+Eviction Policies

+We implement two eviction policies:

+    LRU (Least Recently Used): Removes the least recently accessed items.
+    LFU (Least Frequently Used): Removes the least frequently accessed items.

+These policies are implemented within the CacheLevel class.
+Data Promotion

+When data is found at a lower cache level, it is automatically promoted to higher levels, ensuring faster access times for subsequent requests.
+Dynamic Level Management

+The system allows the addition and removal of cache levels at runtime, offering great flexibility and adaptability.
+Concurrency

+By using async locks (async-lock), all cache operations are thread-safe, meaning that multiple threads can interact with the cache concurrently without issues.